sodiboo/niri-flake/docs.md

 > Otherwise, your system might fail to build.

-Whether to hide the cursor when a key is pressed on the keyboard.
+Whether to hide the cursor when typing.

 <!-- sorting key: programs.niri.settings.i.cursor.size -->